 Secrets are sensitive, encrypted information that can be used in other application features.
 For example, passwords stored as Secrets can be used by Webhook actions that require login credentials to fetch data from somewhere else.
 They can be implemented in a Workflow or Workflow Step Template and thus avoid the problem of having to re-enter the password for each new Webhook action.

 Representation of a real person using the Laboperator system.
 A User can be a member of multiple Organizations.
 Technical or machine Users that do represent a real person should be avoided if possible.

 The Laboperator User Interface refers to the web-based User Interface where the User can interact with the Laboperator Software.
 The User Interface can be visited on any device provided with a web browser such as PC, Laptop, or Tablet.

 Webhooks enable the receiving of push notifications on specific events as a HTTP POST request to a pre-set URL.

-A flexible container for data of all kind similar to a variable in programming used in a workflow.
+A flexible container for data of all kinds similar to a variable in programming used in a Workflow.
 A Workflow Field is defined in a Workflow Template or a Workflow Step Template and is always created in the context of a Workflow Run.
-A flexible container for data of all kind similar to a variable in programming used in a workflow.
+A flexible container for data of all kinds similar to a variable in programming used in a Workflow.
 A Workflow Field is defined in a Workflow Template or a Workflow Step Template and is always created in the context of a Workflow Run.
-Workflow Fields are a core concept of the Workflow feature used to model the complex and highly individual data structures in customers processes.
+Workflow Fields are a core concept of the Workflow feature used to model the complex and highly individual data structures in customer processes.
 Workflow Fields are stored as JSON in the Database.
 They support all primitive types defined by JSON Schema plus several custom types: